Saki West

 Saki West is a Local Government Area in Oyo State, Nigeria.
 Its headquarters are in the town of Saki.
 Shaki, Nigeria is located at the extreme end of Oyo state.
 It has a ressetlement center of 2nd Mechanised division of Nigerian Army, The Oke-Ogun Polytechnic (TOPS), Technical College and a School of Command.

 Shaki, Nigeria is also one of the largest city in Oyo state.

 It has an area of 2,014 km^{2} and a population of 278,002 at the 2006 census.

 The postal code of the area is 203.

+Saki West is located near the border with Benin and is part of the well-known Oke-Ogun farming region in Oyo State.
+Its economy mainly depends on agriculture and trade.
+Farmers grow crops such as maize, yam, cassava, tobacco, cotton, and rice, and also raise livestock.
+Saki is also historically known for cotton weaving and traditional dyeing among the Yoruba people.